 This task is aiming to test all 36 public VM images in NCL OpenStack [Beta] platform and create a VM image manual.
-For each VM image, below contents are needed to list down:
+For each VM image, below are the contents needed to be listed down (some information might not be available):

+VM name

 VM type: Linux/Windows.
 (32bit/64bit)

 VM OS + version+ UI state: (ubuntu 18.04, CentOS)